FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Unsigned integers (u8, u16, u32, u64)
 `u<M>` where `M` is either 8, 16, 32, or 64 bits.

-`enc(X)` is the big-endian, two's complement of `X`, left-padded with zero-bytes.
+`enc(X)` is the big-endian representation of `X` left-padded with zero-bytes.
 Total length, per argument, must be 8 bytes.

 _Note: since all integer values are unsigned, there is no need to preserve the sign when extending/padding; padding with only zeroes is sufficient._